mrkmg/node-docker-test/README.md

 - ndt uses `debian:stable` as the base image.
 - ndt just calls the docker command.
 You must be able to use docker as a user in order to use ndt.
 Please see your distribution for details on how to use docker.
+- each command in `setupCommand` and `command` will be joined with the "&&" operator.
+Therefor if any command fails, the setup or test is stopped.

 ### License